 - My Favorite Air Fryer is a Cosori or for a dual machine, the Foodi.

 - You can find more easy air fryer recipes here, we have Ninja Foodi recipes as well; bookmark them both!

 Homemade Pumpkin Dog Treats

-If you want to make things REALLY easy you can buy a bag of dog biscuit mix like this one.
+If you want to make things REALLY easy you can buy a bag of dog biscuit mix.
 The cook time may vary slightly depending on the recipe you’re using because of how thick each one is.
 But the biggest difference will depend on how thick you roll them out.
 Try to just keep it at about 1/4″ or so.